robudexIT/sbtphapp-project-devops/aws_console/README.md

   - Instance Type: t2.micro
   - Key pair: <YOUR US-EAST-1 EC2 KEYPAIR>
   - security groups: primary-vpc-stack-BackendSg-******
-  - Open backend.sh that can be found under userdata folder of your working project directory. change the DB_HOST_IP, SBTPHAPP_USER and SBTPHAPP_PWD with your own rds instance credentials.
+  - Open backend.sh which can be found under userdata folder of your working project directory. change the DB_HOST_IP, SBTPHAPP_USER and SBTPHAPP_PWD with your own rds instance credentials.
-  - Goto User data of launch tempalte section and paste the content of the newly updated backend.sh file
+  - Goto User data of the launch template section and paste the content of the newly updated backend.sh file

   ![Backend_Launch_template User data](../screenshots/backend_launch_template_user_data.png)

     ### Create backendASG
   - Under EC2 Services click Auto Scaling Groups
-  - Auto Scaling group name: backendAsg
+  - Auto Scaling group name: **backendAsg**
   - Launch template: backend_launch_template (the one that you created earlier.) and Click Next
   - Under Network, on VPC: primaryVpc and on Availability Zones and subnets: BackendPubSub01, and BackendPubSub02.
 Then Click Next

    ![Backend_VPC_Subnets](../screenshots/backendasg_vpc_subnets.png)

  - Load balancing: No load balancer (for now)
- - Health checks : EC2 health checks (for now)
+ - Health checks: EC2 health checks (for now)
  - go to the bottom and click Next
  - Group size (Desire capacity: 1, Minimum capacity: 1, Maximum capacity: 1)
  - go to the bottom and click Next
- - Dont  add any notifications and just Click Next
+ - Don't  add any notifications and just Click Next
- - For  Tags add tag (Key: Name, Value: BackendAsg) and Click Next
+ - For  Tags add a tag (Key: Name, Value: BackendAsg) and Click Next
- - Finally  Click Create Auto Scaling group.
-And wait until the Status of become Active / Ready
+ - Finally,  Click Create Auto Scaling group.
+And wait until the Status of becoming Active / Ready
  - When backendAsg is ready, click it go to Instance Management tab.
 You should see one Instance created.
  - Click the Instance ID.
-Wait for the Instance to Status to: 2/2 checks passed.
+Wait for the Instance to Status to 2/2 checks passed.
  - As of now, we can test the single backend instance if it is working.
  - SSH to this instance the type the following command:
    ```bash